ExaByt3s/frostybot/README.md

 # frostybot

-Authors:    CryptoMF from the Krown's Crypto Cave discord group (the creator of this project)
-            Barnz from the Krown's Crypto Cave discord group (release 0.6 to 0.8)
+Authors:    CryptoMF from the Krown's Crypto Cave discord group (the creator of this project) and Barnz from the Krown's Crypto Cave discord group (release 0.6 to 0.8)

 Dedication: Dedicated to @christiaan's mom, what a classy lady!